curl/curl/docs/libcurl/libcurl-env.md

 ## NO_PROXY

-This has the same functionality as the CURLOPT_NOPROXY(3) option: it gives libcurl a comma-separated list of host name patterns for which libcurl should not use a proxy.
+This has the same functionality as the CURLOPT_NOPROXY(3) option: it gives libcurl a comma-separated list of hostname patterns for which libcurl should not use a proxy.

 ## NTLMUSER